© 2025 Connecticut Public

 Other sections of the city such as The Hollow, the West End, and the Downtown areas are recorded to have numerous pedestrians hit by cars.

-Stamford, New Haven, Hartford and others also have large accident clusters.
+Stamford, New Haven, Hartford and other cities also have large accident clusters.
 Bike accident clusters are more common in the downtown area.
 All of those cities have either been visited or will be visited by the state’s open house.

 Lovell, who grew up and lives in nearby Trumbull, said growing up, it was hard to commute without a car.
 She carpools with her boyfriend sometimes when she wants to commute between Bridgeport and Trumbull.
 They both complained that bus service in the city can be unreliable.